near/docs/docs/local-setup/local-dev-testnet.md

 ```

 #### masterAccount : specifies which account's key should be used to deploy the contract.
 This is the account ID you specified when you created your wallet.
 #### initialBalance : specifies how much to seed the contract balance with.
-The min is 10 NEAR.
+The current default on testnet is 10 NEAR.

 You should see the success message: